A Practical Manual for

 Handling large data sets

 You will definitely want the menu-interface PC version of the application.
 (An intimidating command-line only version exists for the Mac.)
-This can be downloaded for free from http://www.lillo.org.ar/phylogeny/tnt/ Scroll to the "download" section and click "Win (menu interface)."
+A copy of the application (tnt.exe) and a sample matrix (demo_mtrix_2018.txt) are available on ELMS.
 The licensing agreement that appears when you first use it merely requires that you not disseminate your copy and that you cite it in any publication that may result from your research using it.
-For best success, use a Windows 7 machine.
+For best success, use a Windows 7 machine or higher.

 Creating a simple data matrix using TnT.